Skip to main content

 What the BC Building Code Is

 The BC Building Code is a provincial regulation that sets the minimum standards for how buildings in British Columbia are designed, constructed, and occupied.
-It covers everything from how thick your insulation needs to be to how wide a staircase must be to how a plumbing system is installed.
-If it’s part of a building, there’s a good chance the code has something to say about it.

 One thing worth understanding: the BC Building Code is a minimum standard.
 It defines the floor, not the ceiling.
 A contractor can always build to a higher standard.
 They just can’t build below it.